The 35 MOST Common Birds in Ohio! (2023)

 As you can imagine, there was no way to include this many birds in the below article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn 25 types of birds COMMON in Ohio!
+Today, you will learn about 35 types of birds COMMON in Ohio!

 If you’re interested, you may be able to see some of the species listed below at my bird feeding station right now!
 I have a LIVE high-definition camera watching my feeders 24/7. 🙂